Scams >> Church Scams

 Fake funding church scam:

-The below screenshot is another example of church scam, where the members of the church were asked to finance the credit union of a famous church with donations.
-The scammers of this church scam scheme were successful in scamming the innocent users for 48 long months.
-The adopted the scheme of community banking, as a wealth building tool for the body of Christ.
+The screenshot below is another example of a church scam, where church members were asked to donate funds to finance the credit union of a well-known church.
+The scammers behind this scheme successfully defrauded innocent individuals for 48 months.
+They promoted the scheme under the guise of community banking as a wealth-building tool for the Body of Christ.

 Fake Funding Church Scam